Accelerated. Canada’s Semiconductor Symposium 2025.

 About

-The semiconductor industry’s signature event, Accelerated Canada’s Semiconductor Symposium, brings our industry face-to-face with its end users: aerospace & defence, agriculture, automotive, mining, medtech, advanced manufacturing and oceans.
+The semiconductor industry’s signature event, Accelerated.
+Canada’s Semiconductor Symposium, brings our industry face-to-face with its end users: aerospace & defence, agriculture, automotive, mining, medtech, advanced manufacturing and ocean / marine tech.
 It reviews the state of the domestic ecosystem, maps the path forward and builds relationships with Canada’s most productive industries.

 Over two days, Accelerated will explore the state of the industry and the market implications as Canada defines new economic and security relationships.
 The focus is squarely on building a stronger, more resilient economy.